himoose/user-docs/docs/projects.md

 **Fix**:
 - This is intentional—Webflow settings are platform-specific.
 - If you switch back to "Webflow," you'll need to re-enter your API key and site.
-- **Workaround**: Create a new project for the new platform instead of changing the existing one.

 ---